 Reliance of subsidiaries on JSPL: JSPL through its wholly owned subsidiary, Jindal Steel and Power (Mauritius) Limited (JSPML), has made overseas investments in the group.
 JSPML's investments span across operating assets in South Africa, Mozambique, Australia and Oman which has been recently divested.
 This includes coking coal mines in Australia, anthracite coal mines in South Africa and coking and thermal coal mines in Mozambique.
 The overseas subsidiaries of JSPL in Mauritius and Australia (with debt outstanding of Rs.
 4,381 crore and Rs.
 1,601 crore, respectively as on February 28, 2021) are dependent on refinancing or JSPL's Indian operations for funds to repay their debt obligations.
 CARE takes note of the management's intent to deleverage the company's balance sheet through various measures including divestment of assets.
 However, currently, JSPML relies entirely on JSPL for servicing of its debt, which has also been guaranteed by JSPL.
 In this context, CARE has followed the recent litigation between JSPL and the RBI on the issue of permitting remittance of JSPL's funds to JSPML for the servicing of the latter's debt, and taken note of the successive verdicts in the Delhi High Court upholding JSPL's entitlement for RBI permission for such remittance.
-Nonetheless, while JSPL's current liquidity is adequate to service JSPML's debt, CARE will continue to monitor further developments for any delay beyond the comfort of JSPML's lenders in JSPL's ability to transfer the funds.
+Nonetheless, CARE will continue to monitor further developments, if any, on this issue.